nagyist/tao-user-guide/src/test-takers/creating-test-taker.md

 <div class='embed-container'><iframe src="https://www.youtube.com/embed/aXgQ4iRwJHc?rel=0" frameborder="0" allowfullscreen="true"></iframe></div>

-**Step 1:** In the Assessment Builder Bar, select Test-takers (third from the left).
+**Step 1:** In the Assessment Builder Bar, select Test-takers.
 In the Test-taker Library, click on a desired class, or on the Test-taker folder itself.

 This brings up in the Actions Bar, in addition to Properties and Export, icons for new classes, new test-takers, and imports.
 If a new class (folder) is required, click on New Class and rename the label (folder name) accordingly.
 Otherwise, continue to the next step.